 THE PARTIES REPRESENT, AS FOLLOWS:

 A. MDEA is a qualified wholesale electric generating company with authority to buy and sell electric power at wholesale at market-based rates and is a load serving entity at retail.
-MDEA is the owner and operator of a dual fuel electric generating plants located in the State of Mississippi (“the Facilities”), which are interconnected with the electric transmission system owned by Entergy and delivers power generated from the Facilities into the Entergy transmission system.
+MDEA is the owner and operator of a dual fuel electric generating plants located in the State of Mississippi (“the Facilities”), which are interconnected with the electric transmission system owned by Entergy and delivers power generated from the Facilities into its own distribution system and into the Entergy transmission system.
 The Facilities have a nominal generating capacity of 95 MW, and MDEA has an additional 26 MW of firm power under contract.

 B. EPMI is a wholesale power marketer authorized to buy and sell electric power at wholesale in interstate commerce in the United States and, by and through its affiliated companies, is authorized to buy and sell electric power in the state of Mississippi, and is in the business of buying, marketing, selling and causing the delivery of capacity, energy and ancillary services in various geographic markets, including the SERC and SPP, and through its affiliated companies, is in the business of buying, transporting, nominating and scheduling natural gas on the inter- and intrastate natural gas transportation systems.

-C. MDEA desires to engage EPMI to (or to cause one of its affiliates to) provide asset management and scheduling services for the Facilities and to serve the native load, and to provide other services to MDEA as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.
+C. MDEA desires to engage EPMI to (or to cause one of its affiliates to) provide asset management and scheduling services for the Facilities and to serve the Native Load, and to provide other services to MDEA as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.
 MDEA does not seek EPMI’s services as a commodity advisor nor does it seek EPMI’s service as a fiduciary under this Agreement.

-D. EPMI desires to provide asset management and scheduling services relating to the Facilities and the native load, and to provide such other services to MDEA as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.Background:
+EPMI desires to provide asset management and scheduling services relating to the Facilities and the Native Load, and to provide such other services to MDEA as more particularly described below, and subject to the terms, conditions and limitations set forth in this Agreement.

-and transmission providers, and other necessary activities related to marketing electric power.
-Enron has outlined potential services transaction details below.

 THEREFORE, THE PARTIES AGREE, AS FOLLOWS: